top of page

 • Full-time work is defined as 30 hours per week or more.

-• Employment must be ongoing, with proof that it will continue for another 12 months after submitting your Expression of Interest (EOI).
+• Employment must be ongoing, with proof of continuation for 12 months after submitting your Expression of Interest (EOI).

 • Applicants must have lived and worked in regional Queensland for at least 3 months.

-• Employment must also be full-time (30+ hours per week), with evidence of continued employment for a further 6 months.
+• Employment must be full-time (30+ hours per week), with evidence of continued employment for 6 months.

-This stream is open to recent graduates from a Queensland university who studied in priority fields.
-Eligible fields include:
+This stream is open to recent graduates from Queensland universities who studied in priority fields such as:

 • Agriculture and Environment